kakumen/100-days-of-code/log.md

 ### Day 11-12: March 31, April 1st 2020
 **Today's Progress**: Tried to do myself a small program to fetch data from a database using PHP PDO and OOP - some success but spend much time struggling to find bugs
 **Thoughts:** try again tomorrow to repeat the script
+### Day 13-16: April 2nd, April 5th 2020
+**Today's Progress**: Continue with PDO and OOP.
+Almost done with a proper sing/uplog in system.
+Repeated many times the same code
+**Thoughts:** Need still to understand why I am getting soem errors and login not yet working.
+Need also to work more on hash/dehash passwords